FREQUENTLY ASKED QUESTIONS

 Are there any class requirements and if so what are they?

 Hillman Entrepreneurs must take one class together each semester.
 The required course is selected to enhance students’ entrepreneurial knowledge.
-This course is usually offered in the afternoon.
 The required courses at Montgomery College transfer to the University of Maryland as part of the University’s I-Series:

-- IS 140 - Discovering New Ventures - Foundations of Entrepreneurship
+- ISTD 140 - Discovering New Ventures - Foundations of Entrepreneurship

-- IS 210 - Entrepreneurial Opportunity Analysis & Decision-Making in Technology Ventures
+- ISTD 210 - Entrepreneurial Opportunity Analysis & Decision-Making in Technology Ventures

-IS 140 credit will transfer to the University of Maryland as a general elective course, while IS 210 will be credited toward the minor in technology entrepreneurship.
+ISTD 140 credit will transfer to the University of Maryland as a general elective course, while ISTD 210 will be credited toward the minor in technology entrepreneurship.

 When do the Hillman classes meet?

 Hillman classes meet on Friday afternoons in the PK building at Germantown Campus.
-IS 140 is offered in the Fall semester and IS 210 is offered in the Spring semester.
+ISTD 140 is offered in the Fall semester and ISTD 210 is offered in the Spring semester.

 Why do I have to be available to take afternoon classes?

-Students in the program will be transferring to University of Maryland, College Park which is geared to full-time students who take classes during the day.
+Hillman courses at Montgomery College and at University of Maryland are offered only in the afternoons.
+Also, College Park is geared to full-time students who take classes during the day.
 Hillman Entrepreneurs Program applicants must show they have the flexibility in their schedules to matriculate at UMCP.
-The required Hillman course is usually offered in the afternoon at University of Maryland.

 What if I’m an international student?
 Am I eligible for the program?

-The program is for students who intend to stay in the Montgomery County area and contribute to this community.
+The program is for students who intend to stay in Maryland and contribute to this community.
 International students with permanent residency are eligible to apply.

 What determines the amount of the scholarship at University of Maryland College Park?

 It is based on financial need and merit.
-Submitting a Federal Application for Free Student Aid is required to receive the scholarship at UMCP.
+Submitting a Free Application for Federal Student Aid is required to receive the scholarship at UMCP.

 When will recruitment for the Hillman Entrepreneurs Program begin?

-Recruitment for the Hillman Entrepreneurs Program will begin after May 1.
+Recruitment for the Hillman Entrepreneurs Program begins during the Spring semester.

 Who founded the Hillman Entrepreneurs Program?

-The impetus for the program came from David Hillman, founder and CEO of Southern Management Corporation.
+David Hillman, founder and CEO of Southern Management Corporation, founded the Hillman Entrepreneurs Program.
 Mr. Hillman, a life-long resident of this area, started his property management company in 1965.
 Today, with approximately 25,000 units in the Mid-Atlantic region, Southern Management is a leader in the field.
 The Hillman Entrepreneurs Program is a collaboration of the Hillman Family Foundation, Montgomery College, Prince George’s Community College and the University of Maryland, College Park.

 Who do I contact for more information?